Internet tip: Writing website articles and product descriptions

 Tags in WordPress are different than social media #hashtags.

 Users can add tags to their WordPress posts along with categories.
-However, while a category may cover a broad range of topics, tags are smaller in scope and focused to specific topics.
+However, while a category may cover a broad range of topics, tags are more narrow in scope and focused on specific topics.
 Think of them as keywords used for topics discussed in a particular post.

 Can you make that sentence or paragraph shorter?

 When working with an internal communications group at a large healthcare company, we frequently challenged each other to tell the story or provide all the information needed with fewer words.
 For example, if the website article was 327 words, could someone get it down to 320?
 It got pretty competitive.

 Indeed, you want to express your style as a writer, but remember, writing for the web is very different than writing for print.
 Rarely do readers spend more than a few minutes on a page.
 Characteristics of a good web article may include these points.

 - Website articles usually are less than 1,000 words.

 - The nut graph of a website article is usually right near the beginning of the piece.